ShekinahChristi/reading-notes/201/read-06.md

 ## How would you describe an object to a non-technical friend you grew up with?
-a collection of information that has functions or equations related to it.
+A collection of information that holds data from fuctions or problems

 ## What are some advantages to creating object literals?